Lansdowne (Natchez, Mississippi): Architecture

 The residence, built ca. 1853, was designed in the Greek Revival architectural style.
-The exterior of the mansion is deceiving, given the scale of the rooms within.
-It has high ceilings, and a 65 foot long center hall.
-The great size of the hall gives it a more extravagant feel than is found in many of the larger Natchez mansions.
-When entering from the front door into the center hall, on the left side of the center hall are the drawing room, dining room and butler's pantry.
+The exterior of the mansion conceals the scale of the interior rooms.
+It has high ceilings and a 65-foot-long center hall.
+The unusually large central hall is a notable feature of the design that is not found in many of the larger Natchez mansions.
+When entering from the front door into the center hall, on the left side of the center hall are the drawing room, dining room, and butler's pantry.
 A stairwell in the butler's pantry leads to storage rooms in the basement and attic.
 The basement had wine and dairy cellars.
 The attic is finished off nicely with gaslight fixtures.
 On the right side of the center hall are three bedrooms.
-For some reason the Marshalls didn't build the planned second floor.
+The planned second floor was never completed.
 Because of this, the planned library became the middle bedroom instead.

-The home is important because it contains most of its lavish original interiors and furnishings with many items having been imported from Europe.
-The front parlor contains one of the most complete and well preserved Rococo Revival style interiors in Mississippi from the mid-1800s.
+The home is important because it contains most of its many original interior decorative elements and furnishings with many items having been imported from Europe.
+The front parlor contains one of the most complete and well-preserved Rococo Revival style interiors in Mississippi from the mid-1800s.
 The home contains rare Zuber & Cie wallpaper, rosewood and mahogany furniture, and Egyptian marble mantelpieces.
 The rosewood parlor set and Zuber & Cie wallpaper were purchased by George Marshall I on a trip to France.
 Various cypress base boards are painted to resemble oak and marble.
 The bronze chandeliers were once powered by gas made in the plantation's gas works.

-To keep the house livable, in the early 1900s a bathroom was added on the end of the rear porch adjoining a bedroom.
+To keep the house livable, a bathroom was added to the end of the rear porch in the early 1900s, adjoining a bedroom.
 Electricity was added in the 1940s.
-In 1962 a kitchen was installed in the butler's pantry and a second bathroom was added to one corner of the middle bedroom.
+In 1962, a kitchen was installed in the butler's pantry, and a second bathroom was added to one corner of the middle bedroom.
 This was done with as little damage to the original interiors as possible.

 Two smaller structures flank the rear courtyard behind the house.
-During antebellum times, the north structure housed the kitchen and wash room on the first floor; and the enslaved cook, butler and children's nurse's quarters on the second floor.
+Before emancipation, the north structure housed the kitchen and wash room on the first floor; and living quarters for enslaved domestic workers, including the cook, butler, and children’s nurse.
 The south structure housed the billiard room and office on the first floor, and the schoolroom and governess's room on the second floor.
 The north and south buildings have been updated into housing for visiting relatives and paying guests.